henishik/coding-challenge-answer/README.md

   * Business logics in server are built by pure django functions (No Django REST-Framework)
   * Turn off general CROS check functions in server side
   * Simplified a data structure based on a give data structure

+## Things Noticed (After Notes on 29.04.19)

+* ImmutableJS for reducer logic handling
+* react-saga for http request handling (also makes unit-test easier)